Understanding glycemic load is just as important as the glycemic index of foods

 Some nutrition experts believe that people with diabetes should pay attention to both the glycemic index and glycemic load to avoid sudden spikes in blood sugar.
-The American Diabetes Association, on the other hand, says that the total amount of carbohydrate in a food, rather than its glycemic index or load, is a stronger predictor of what will happen to blood sugar.
-And some dietitians also feel that focusing on the glycemic index and load adds an unneeded layer of complexity to choosing what to eat.
+The total amount of carbohydrate in a food, rather than its glycemic index or load, is a stronger predictor of what will happen to blood sugar.
+But some dietitians also feel that focusing on the glycemic index and load adds an unneeded layer of complexity to choosing what to eat.

 The bottom line?
 Following the principles of low-glycemic-index eating is likely to be beneficial for people with diabetes.
 But reaching and staying at a healthy weight is more important for your blood sugar and your overall health.

 Image: © designer491 | GettyImages